 In such cases, you can have a Meftal-Spas tablet before heading to school.
 Some schools don’t allow their students to take this medication on campus so if your period is regular and you get cramps regularly, try taking the painkiller before going to school.

-You can use the mini stick-on heating pads under your clothes for some pain relief.
-Walk around a little, as this helps ease abdominal cramps.
-Also, have a healthy diet and keep your spirits up as this will have a major impact on the cramps.
+You can use the mini stick-on heating pads under your clothes for pain relief.
+Also, do gentle stretches, practice deep breathing, have a healthy diet, and keep your spirits up, as this can impact how you deal with cramps.

 Here are some quick tips that will help you with menstrual cramps at school: